Posted on Friday, November 1st, 2024 at 9:00 am

 Missing the deadline to file a personal injury lawsuit in Alabama can have severe consequences.
 If you file after the statute of limitations has expired, the courts will likely dismiss your case.
 That means you lose your right to seek compensation through a lawsuit, leaving you responsible for all your medical expenses, lost wages, and other losses from the accident.

 Furthermore, losing the chance to pursue legal action limits your leverage in negotiations with insurance companies.
-A lawsuit is a significant risk for insurance companies, which often leads them to settle a case before a trial.
+A lawsuit is a significant risk for insurance companies, often leading them to settle a case before a trial.
 Without the option of filing a lawsuit, insurers may feel less pressure to offer fair settlements.

 It’s crucial to know that exceptions to the statute of limitations are rare in Alabama.
 While some circumstances might extend the filing deadline, these are limited and don’t apply to most personal injury cases.
 Acting quickly can help you avoid missing the deadline and ensure you protect your right to seek compensation.